2012 Position Statements

-The purpose of these position statements is to provide guidelines to those outside our community for the positions we support in order to safeguard the integrity and value of our profession.
+The purpose of the following position statements from 2008 is to provide guidelines to those outside our community for the positions we support in order to safeguard the integrity and value of our profession.
 These are not immutable laws nor are they all inclusive.
 However, they represent ASCLD’s positions on what each laboratory operation should strive to meet.

 ASCLD recognizes the tremendous value, trust and responsibility that the forensic sciences bring and the role our laboratories play within the broader justice community and to the public it serves.
 In keeping with ASCLD’s history of providing leadership to the forensic community, we are proud to offer our 2008 Position Statements.